adamhebert/unity-refresher-brick-ball-game-prototype/README.md

 # unity-refresher-breakout-prototype

 ### Brick Game
 - A long time classic and favorite.
-Easy to understand, relatively (to a lot of other games) easy to build quickly.
+Easy to understand, and relatively (to a lot of other games) easy to build quickly.
 - Current Features:
 --> Simple Menus
 --> Paddle